 Suggested activities: vinyasa yoga, running, walking, swimming, resistance training

 > Improved sleep

 Sleep is critical as it is the most restorative phase of life we experience.
-Physical activity has been shown to increase the time spent in deep sleep each night, as well as improves the quality and length of sleep – meaning our bodies and brains are able to perform at their highest levels during waking hours.
+Physical activity has been shown to increase the time spent in a deep sleep each night, as well as improve the quality and length of sleep – meaning our bodies and brains are able to perform at their highest levels during waking hours.
 Aim to get 7-8hours of quality sleep each night, and if you are unable to do so – create a block of time in your day where you can have a nap to ensure you are getting enough rest.
 By improving your sleep, you can also improve your mental clarity, reduce anxiety, and decrease your risk of obesity and other preventable diseases.

 Suggested activities: yin yoga before bed, pilates, HIIT training, resistance training

 > Natural happiness